Operation Deep Freeze

 People identifying as male can go to the Primavera Men’s Shelter at 200 E. Benson Highway, for intake at 4:30 p.m.
 Unable to accommodate level 3 sex offenders.

-People identifying as female (adults only) can go to Sister Jose’s Women’s Center, 1050 S. Park Ave., at 9 a.m., to request a bed for the evening.
-Return at 5 p.m., for admission and dinner.
+People identifying as female (adults only) can go to Sister Jose’s Women’s Center, 1050 S. Park Ave., at 9 a.m. to participate in day program.
+Once ODF is turned on for the day, participants will be considered for overnight shelter.
 Exit is at 7 a.m., after breakfast the next morning.
+Pets may be accepted at this location.

 How to Check the Operation Deep Freeze Status